nais/doc/docs/security/auth/idporten/README.md

 ???+ note

-    The well-known URL for the OIDC metadata discovery document for ID-porten.
+    The well-known URL for the [OIDC metadata discovery document](../concepts/actors.md#well-known-url-metadata-document) for ID-porten.

     Example value: `https://oidc-ver2.difi.no/idporten-oidc-provider/.well-known/openid-configuration`

-### Test Users for Logins

-ID-porten maintains a public list of test users found [here](https://docs.digdir.no/idporten_testbrukere.html).

 ## Permanently deleting a client